anjanayraina/PerpetualVault/README.md

 from [Gateway](https://twitter.com/intogateway) (Advanced open course for auditors)

 # How does the system work?
 Our perpetual contract allows traders to open long or short positions on BTC with a given size and collateral, while also enabling liquidity providers to deposit and withdraw liquidity.
-The contract uses Chainlink's AggregatorV3Interface to fetch real-time BTC/USD price feed, ensuring accurate and reliable pricing data for the trading operations.
+The contract simulates Chainlink's AggregatorV3Interface to fetch real-time BTC/USD price feed, ensuring accurate and reliable pricing data for the trading operations.

 # How to run
 1.  **Install Foundry**